-The 2020 Point-in-Time Count took place on January 29, 2020.
-This is when our community comes together to survey each person experiencing sheltered or unsheltered homelessness on one night.
+The 2022 Point-in-Time (PIT) Count will take place on the night of Wednesday, January 26, 2022.
+The PIT Count is when our community comes together to survey each person experiencing sheltered or unsheltered homelessness on one night.
 It is also when we capture temporary and permanent housing capacity and inventory across the housing continuum.
 The Point-in-Time Count and Housing Inventory Count are required activities for the Continuum of Care (CoC) to receive federal homelessness funding assistance from the U.S. Department of Housing & Urban Development (HUD).
-Charlotte-Mecklenburg also goes above and beyond to collect additional information that can inform local decision-making.
-The data from the 2020 Point-in-Time Count will be released with the State of Housing Instability & Homelessness Report later this year.
-To see the survey results from the 2019 Point-in-Time Count, please click here.

 The 2022 data will include anyone experiencing homelessness, and the capacity to temporarily and permanently house this population, as HUD defines it on the night of January 26, 2022.
 In response to safety concerns in 2021, HUD allowed communities to conduct modified unsheltered counts and, in some cases, forego the unsheltered count altogether.
 The unsheltered homelessness census involves engagement with individuals who are not already receiving services, and therefore, typically requires significant in-person contact.